 Mechanical and Aerospace Engineering

 Obielodan, John Olorunshola, "Fabrication of Multi-Material Structures Using Ultrasonic Consolidation and Laser-Engineered Net Shaping" (2010).
 All Graduate Theses and Dissertations.
-Paper 776.
+776.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .